KeYProject/key/key/key.core/src/main/resources/de/uka/ilkd/key/smt/solvertypes/exampleProps.md

 version=--version
 ```

 The minimum supported version of this solver.
 By default, this is an empty String.
+Note that the actual version is only compared to the minimum version lexicographically.
+This is a temporary solution as it may lead to weird behaviour, for example shorter
+Strings will be before longer Strings and 1.14.1 will be before 1.8.10 even though they have the same length.

-Note that different versions are compared to this minimum version lexicographically - if that comparison is not possible, you may have to override the SolverTypeImplementation class.
+If that lexicographical comparison is not possible, you may have to
+modify the SolverTypeImplementation class and change SolverPropertiesLoader accordingly.
 ```properties
 minVersion=0.0.0
 ```